 Dral and Grim, for reasons they did not understand but had to in the intensity of the moment accept, were not so concerned with why this stranger who looked like no other member of their upright, two legged species could speak their language.
 Of more concern was what was waiting for them at home.
-A steady decline in the quality of their lives which would plummet into a dark hole, or the place where those who stop breathing go, which would happen soon enough.
+A steady decline in the quality of their lives which would plummet them into a dark hole.
+Or the place where those who stop breathing go, which would happen soon enough.
 Particularly if their father Prim's coughing, shitting, and shaking got any worse.

 Grim found himself looked at by the bird man's big dog.
-He was normally afraid of dogs, but this one seemed to like him, and walked up to him, seeking a bite of the berries Grim had collected.
-After consenting to give the largest berry to the beast, he imagined in yet another day dream, that it, be it he or a she, was inviting him to jump onto his back, as he picked up the long, straight and smooth leather twine that was connected to more twine wrapped around his head.
+He was normally afraid of dogs, but this one seemed to like him.
+The dog with the long tail and big rabbit like ears walked up to Grim, seeking seeking a bite of the berries he had collected.
+After consenting to give the largest berry to the beast, Grim imagined in yet another day dream, that it, be it he or a she, was inviting him to jump onto his back.
+He picked up the long, straight and smooth leather twine that was connected to more twine wrapped around the big dog's head, which was connected to circular rings outside of either side of its mouth.

-Meanwhile, Dral's eyes were fixed upon the small ground-connected sun which emitted more light than smoke which remained in a small place.
-Grim then found himself hypnotized by the smell of something in his nostrils coming the food set upon slabs containing meat, herbs and berries around that ever moving source of light which was warm, or hot, depending on how you close you were to it.
+Meanwhile, Dral's eyes were fixed upon the small groundconnected sun which emitted more light than smoke yet remained in a small place.
+Grim then found himself hypnotized by the smell of something in his nostrils coming from the food set upon pots over the warm from a distance, hot when you touched it, sun that didn't move.

 "It's called fire," the bird man said by way of explanation.
 "Good for cooking food, scaring away unfriendly animals, and other purposes which one or both of you will discover, or spread, very soon.
-According to this dream I was assigned by Life, and others, to finish, so it could become reality," he said.
+According to this dream I was assigned to by Life, and others, to finish, so it could become reality," he said.
 He then looked up to one part of the sky with fear, and another with defiance.
 A crow landed next to him, cawing at his belly.
-"I will finish what has to be started no matter what you say you want to eat, or were instructed to do!" the thus far calm and collected bird man grunted with more rage and determination than they had ever seen in one of their own people to the crow with a shaking second finger, that merged into a clenched fist.
+"I will finish what has to be started no matter what you say you want to eat, or were instructed to do!" the thus far calm and collected bird man grunted with more rage and determination than Grim and

+Dral had ever seen in one of their own people to the crow with a shaking second finger that merged into a clenched fist.

 But the crow who still seemed to hunger for something in the bird man's belly held its ground.
-The bird man then yelled it away in a language Grim and Dral didn't understand, but felt was very, very intense, sending it away up to a branch above him, then with a fiercer yell, up to and into a cloud.
+The bird man then yelled the crow away in a language Grim and Dral didn't understand, but felt was very, very intense.
+It sent the bird away up to a branch above him.
+The bird man then let out a fiercer yell, and the crow flew back up to an behind a cloud.

-"So," bird man continued, after finally calming down, with warmth in his eyes again.
+"So," the bird man continued, after finally calming down.
+A warm glow overtook his eyes once again.
 "Where were we, gentlemen?"